k10sj02/thedataplaybook/content/projects.md

 The following are a few projects that I have worked on in my free time.
 They are in no particular order.

-## SQL Web Analytics - Unveiling Trends & Strategies in Political Advocacy
+## SQL Web Analytics for Political Advocacy

 **Description:**  Utilized SQLite to delve deeper into user behavior, device segmentation, and referral sources through extensive exploratory data analysis.
 Implemented joins, window functions, and comparison operators to extract actionable insights that informed strategic decisions.